flennerhag/mlens/docs/ensemble_tutorial.rst

 ===============================  ==============================================
 Tutorial                         Content
 ===============================  ==============================================
+:ref:`propa-tutorial`            Propagate feature input features through layers
+\                                to allow several layers to see the same input.
 :ref:`proba-tutorial`            Build layers that output class probabilities from each base
 \                                learner so that the next layer or meta estimator learns
 \                                from probability distributions.